oist/LuscombeU-CAGE_libraries/2021-12-17_Okinawa_Oik/README.md

 pairedBAMtoBED12 does not handle the case when R1 and R2 overlap and both align to the same splice junction.

+Alignments in BAM format were clustered with the Bioconductor package [CAGEr](https://bioconductor.org/packages/CAGEr) and exported to BED and BED12 formats for upload in the [ZENBU genome browser](https://fantom.gsc.riken.jp/zenbu) using the [zenbu_upload](https://github.com/jessica-severin/ZENBU) command-line tool.

 TO Do:

-Upload the aligned reads to ZENBU.
 Check the unaligned reads that BLAST well: do they match regions with aligned reads or do they highlight blind spots ?